I naturally categorize miles and points into two groups:

 The absolute wrong conclusion to draw about the programs in this section is that they are not useful.
 Each program listed here–and many programs not listed here have some incredible, high-value awards.
 But most of their awards are a poor value.

-You shouldn’t focus all your miles collecting in these programs, but you should know their strengths in case your travel goals overlap with their strengths.
+You shouldn’t focus all your miles collecting in these programs, but you should know their strengths in case your travel goals overlap with their strengths, and you have transferable points.
 Here are some of my favorite niche programs and their strengths:

-- Southwest: The Companion Pass, good for up to two years of nearly free travel for a companion.
-(Southwest points are currently worth 1.69 cents toward travel on Southwest flights.
-Redeem as many points as you can before the big devaluation for bookings made 3/31/14 or later.)
+- Southwest: The Companion Pass, good for up to two years of nearly-free travel for a companion.

 - Aeroplan: 45k mile business class awards to Europe